TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 1. Create a new Git repository for your project.
 1. Create a blank HTML document with a script tag.
    - It is best practice to link to an external JavaScript file inside this script tag.
-You play this game entirely on the console, so don't worry about writing anything else in the HTML file for this project.
+You play this game entirely on the console, so don't worry about writing anything else in this project's HTML file.
 1. Your game plays against the computer.
-Create a function `getComputerChoice` that will randomly `return` either 'Rock', 'Paper' or 'Scissors'.
+Create a function `getComputerChoice` that randomly returns 'Rock', 'Paper' or 'Scissors'.
    - Create a new function `getComputerChoice`.
    - Write the code to let `getComputerChoice` randomly `return` one of the following string values: "Rock", "Paper" or "Scissors".
    - Test that your function returns what you expect using `console.log` or [the browser developer tools](https://www.theodinproject.com/lessons/foundations-javascript-developer-tools) before you move on to the next step.